1. Support-at-a-Distance Program

 6. Livelihood Programs

-• We have set up a small workshop for silkscreen printing of T-shirts, called “Favola”.
-It provides skills training and formation on the value of work for some boys who remained jobless after high school.
+• We set up a small workshop for silkscreen printing of T-shirts, called “Favola”.
+It has provided skills training and formation on the value of work for some boys who remained jobless after high school.
 This was one of our successful programs and ended in 2014.

-• A workshop for metal crafts was also set up for the out of school youth of Tagaytay in collaboration with the Focolare Tagaytay Carpentry Shop (www.focolarecarpentry.com).
+• A workshop for handicrafts was also set up for the out of school youth of Tagaytay in collaboration with the Focolare Tagaytay Carpentry Shop (www.focolarecarpentry.com).

 • We are working with the children’s parents on varied livelihood projects to meet the needs of the families.
 These projects consist in the preparation and sale of papaya pickle, banana chips, nuts, sweets and other native delicacies.

 • In the year 2011, with the help of a generous contributor, we were able to start Cattle and Swine Fattening Livelihood Program as well as a Chicken Poultry Raising for several families of our children.

 1. At our discount store, the children and their families can buy basic commodities such as rice, sugar, milk and also school supplies at a very low price.

 2. Within the grounds of the Pag-asa Social Center is a playground for children, complete with swings, see-saws, a roundabout and a slide.

 3. In collaboration with local government offices, we give assistance to the families to facilitate procurement of documents such as birth and marriage certificates.

 4. The Center gives assistance to families for marriages and baptisms by making arrangements with the local parish.
 Financial help is also extended to them when a family member dies.

 1. Frequent visits are done in different areas to personally update the Center on the situation of the children and their families.